kofrasa/migrate/README.md

-                        no password unless read from config --host HOST           database server host (default: "localhost") --port PORT           server port (defaults: postgres=5432, mysql=3306) -db DATABASE          database name to use. specify a /path/to/file if using sqlite3. (default: login name) --path PATH           path to the migration folder either absolute or relative to the current directory. defaults to migrations in current working directory -f CONFIG             configuration file in ".ini" format.
+                        no password unless read from config --host HOST           database server host (default: "localhost") --port PORT           server port (defaults: postgres=5432, mysql=3306) -d DATABASE           database name to use. specify a /path/to/file if using sqlite3. (default: login name) --path PATH           path to the migration folder either absolute or relative to the current directory. defaults to "migrations" in current working directory -f CONFIG             configuration file in ".ini" format.
 Sections represent configurations for different environments.
-                        Keys include (migration_folder, user, password, host,
+                        Keys include (migration_path, user, password, host,
                         port, database, engine)
   --env ENV             configuration environment. used only with config file
-                        as the given sections (default: "default") -v                    show verbose output
+                        as the given sections (default: "default") -v                    show verbose output. use multiple times for different verbosity levels
 ```

 ## examples